penumbra-zone/penumbra/docs/guide/src/pcli/governance.md

 cargo run --release --bin pcli tx vote yes --on 1
 ```

+When you vote as a delegator (but _not_ when you vote as a validator), you will receive
+commemorative `voted_on_N` tokens, where `N` is the proposal ID, proportionate to the weight of your
+vote.
+Think of these as the cryptocurrency equivalent of the "I voted!" stickers you may have
+received when voting in real life at your polling place.

 ### Voting As A Validator

 If you are a validator who was active when the proposal started, you can vote on it using the